kubrickfr/avsc-wiki/API.md

 + `request`
 + `response`

-Emitted when the server responds to a handshake.
+Emitted when the server's handshake response is received.

 ##### Event `'eot'`